3sd/civicrm-chatbot/README.md

-# civicrm-chatbot
+# CiviCRM Chatbot

-Integrate chat services with CiviCRM.
+A chatbot for CiviCRM.
+Integrates various chat services with CiviCRM so you can chat with your contacts.

 ## Requirements